-New Zealand's objective in negotiations was to secure effective exchange of information arrangements with TCI.
-The only other possible treaty mechanism for entering into such arrangements with TCI would be as part of a DTA.
+New Zealand's objective in negotiations was to secure effective exchange of information arrangements with Anguilla.
+The only other possible treaty mechanism for entering into such arrangements with Anguilla would be as part of a DTA.
 However, DTAs are designed to be concluded between trading and investment partners with broadly similar tax systems.
-The fact that DTAs allocate taxing rights means that New Zealand would stand to lose tax revenue if it were to enter into a DTA with TCI.
+The fact that DTAs allocate taxing rights means that New Zealand would stand to lose tax revenue if it were to enter into a DTA with Anguilla.

-Advantages and disadvantages to New Zealand of the treaty action
+Advantages and Disadvantages to New Zealand of the Treaty action

-- The TIEA will enable New Zealand tax officials to request tax records, business books and accounts, bank information, and ownership information from TCI.
+- The TIEA will enable New Zealand tax officials to request tax records, business books and accounts, bank information, and ownership information from Anguilla.
 Access to this previously unobtainable information will enhance Inland Revenue's ability to detect and prevent tax avoidance and tax evasion.
 (The TIEA permits New Zealand to request information in relation to "taxes of every kind and description".
 Its likely principal application, however, will be in respect of income taxes.)
 Any reduction in tax avoidance or tax evasion will be beneficial to New Zealand in financial, fiscal and economic terms.
-The TIEA is based on the 2002 OECD model TIEA and is subject to the comprehensive commentary produced by the OECD to support consistent interpretation and application of the TIEA provisions. - 15 TCI is unlikely to raise many requests for information from New Zealand.
-If requests for information are received from TCI, New Zealand will incur administrative
+The TIEA is based on the 2002 OECD model TIEA.
+The OECD has produced a comprehensive commentary to the 2002 model which ensures that there is consistent interpretation and application of the TIEA provisions between both Contracting Parties. - Anguilla is unlikely to raise many requests for information from New Zealand.
+If requests for information are received from Anguilla, New Zealand will incur administrative